Gerard C. Gold, 1962-2019

 He was a short man with a big presence.
 A brother.
 A protector.
-A smack talking New Yorker.
+A smack talker.
+A New Yorker.
 A nobody-messes-with-me-man.

-A deacon at West End Seventh Day Adventist church, he took the job seriously.
+A deacon at this church, he took the job very seriously.
 He would come up and ask, how are you doing?
 Maybe you said you were good.
 No, how are you really doing?
 He wanted to know that you were okay, and he could probably help you if you weren’t.

 As one parishioner said, Gerard’s “weekly texts on Sabbath morning were ministry in its purest, most unobtrusive form, always guaranteed to point you to Christ while also making you stop and think.”

 The son of Marva and Raymond Gold, Gerard was born and raised in New York, along with his sister, Lauren.
-He was very close to his mother and his grandfather, “Buster” Brown, who he resembled in stature and personality.
+It was said he was very close to both is mother and grandfather, “Buster” Brown, who he resembled in stature and personality.

 Gerard later received a degree in business administration (finance) from Shorter University in Rome, Georgia.
 After a stint as a flight attendant, he moved to Atlanta.